 Under Ma’s movement, Alibaba invented the “pay with a selfie technology” and made facial recognition technology part of his Alipay payment system.

 It enhanced its mobile commerce strategy to over 70%.
-That’s the number of Chinese people that buy at Alibaba via their smartphone.
+That’s the number of Chinese people buying at Alibaba via smartphone.

 When it comes to using other digital technologies, Ma leads retail the way.
 Alibaba has already tested a “Pokémon Go” style augmented reality game that drove traffic Online-to-Offline locations (OTO).